 Winner?
 Another tie.
 Since the rewards and benefits are determined by the bank, ultimately it is the issuing bank that controls if a particular credit card is good or not.

 Regardless of where you live there really is no reason to choose MasterCard versus a Visa card (or vice-versa).
 It’s really just a matter of brand preference (as when choosing between Coke and Pepsi) and the features a particular issuing bank offers with the cards they offer.
-So, instead you should choose based on rewards, benefits, and interest rates rather than the logo emblem that happens to be on the front of the card.
-So, despite the hundreds of millions of dollars these two companies spend on brand advertising each year asserting they are best you can think of them as largely interchangeable – and look beyond their logos when choosing your next credit card.
+So, look beyond the logos and choose based on rewards, benefits, and interest rates rather than the logo emblem that happens to be on the front of the card.